Denver home called ‘a total disaster’ goes for $429,000 - NewsBreak

 A real estate listing for 3301 S. Glencoe St. was posted on Coldwell Banker Homes 22 days ago.

 It’s a three-bedroom home spanning 1,300 square feet with one full and one partial bathroom.
-It also has a two-car garage.Couple gets married on flight instead of in Las Vegas
+It also has a two-car garage.10 reasons why people might want to live in Colorado

 It’s listed for $429,000, and a sale is pending.